curl/everything-curl/usingcurl-proxies.md

-In the networking space there are a few ways for automatic detection of proxies and how to connect to them, but neither of those methods are truly univeral and curl supports none of them.
+In the networking space there are a few ways for automatic detection of proxies and how to connect to them, but neither of those methods are truly universal and curl supports none of them.
 Further, when you communicate to the outside world through a proxy that often means that you have to put a lot of trust on the proxy as it will be able to see and modify all the non-secure network traffic you send or get through it.
 That trust is not easy to assume